-In July 2015, AI made an additional investment of US\$0.5 million (₱22.5 million).
-In March 2016, AI invested an additional US\$0.44 million (₱20.5 million) through a convertible note.
+In July 2015, AI made an additional investment of US\$0.5 million (P22.5 million).
+In March 2016, AI invested an additional US\$0.44 million (P20.5 million) through a convertible note.
 In October 2016, Predictive merged with BM, its subsidiary, with the latter being the surviving company.
-As part of the restructuring of BM, the convertible notes and accrued interest were converted to equity on the same date and AI invested an additional US\$0.814 million (₱39.2 million) for a 20.5% shareholding in BM.
+As part of the restructuring of BM, the convertible notes and accrued interest were converted to equity on the same date and AI invested an additional US\$0.81 million (P39.2 million) for a 20.5% shareholding in BM.
 The increased ownership allows AI to exercise significant influence over BM.

-In 2016, AI provided impairment loss on its investment in BM amounting to ₱62.2 million presented under "Equity in net losses - net of valuation allowance" in the consolidated profit or loss.
+In 2016, AI provided impairment loss on its investment in BM amounting to ₱62.2 million.

-As at December 31, 2019 and 2018, the net carrying value of AI's investment in BM amounted to nil.
+As at December 31, 2020 and 2019, the net carrying value of AI's investment in BM amounted to nil.